Metals are commonly used along with other materials (like plastic) in different types of electronics and technology.

 Metals In Military & Weaponry Technology & Electronics

-Metals used in military weapons, and electronic weapons systems:
+According to investorintel.com, metals used in military weapons, and electronic weapons systems:

-Generally rely on rare earth metals
+[Are generally] rare earth metals

 Examples are permanent magnet materials, i.e. samarium cobalt (SmCo), and neodymium iron boron (NdFeB)

 Other examples of rare or precious metals used are … dysprosium, neodymium, samarium, terbium, yttrium, erbium, europium, indium, rhenium, iridium, tantalum, tellurium, and many others.

 Regular metals are also used in vehicles and aircrafts for strength (steel), and to make vehicles (in the air, in water and on land) lighter